miguel-salv/FSA-Website/README.md

    - Ensure all environment variables are properly set
    - Check that the calendar ID is correct
 5. If all else fails, contact miguelsalvacion42@gmail.com for technical support

+## Deployment Guide

+The website is deployed on Render.
+Here's how to manage deployments:

+### Initial Setup (First-time only)

+1. Create a Render account at render.com
+2. Connect your GitHub repository
+3. Create a new Web Service:
+   - Select your repository
+   - Name: fsa-website
+   - Environment: Node
+   - Build Command: `npm install`
+   - Start Command: `node server.js`

+### Environment Variables

+Set these in Render's dashboard:
+- `GOOGLE_CLIENT_EMAIL`
+- `GOOGLE_PRIVATE_KEY`
+- `GOOGLE_CALENDAR_ID`
+- `NODE_ENV=production`

+### Managing Deployments

+1. Automatic Deployments:
+   - Pushing to the main branch automatically triggers a deployment
+   - Render will build and deploy the latest changes

+2. Manual Deployments:
+   - Go to the Render dashboard
+   - Select your service
+   - Click "Manual Deploy"
+   - Choose the branch to deploy

+3. Rollbacks:
+   - Go to the Render dashboard
+   - Select your service
+   - Click "Deploys"
+   - Find the version you want to roll back to
+   - Click "Redeploy"

+### Monitoring

+1. View logs:
+   - Go to the Render dashboard
+   - Select your service
+   - Click "Logs"

+2. Check status:
+   - The dashboard shows current status
+   - Green = running
+   - Yellow = deploying
+   - Red = error

+### Important Notes

+- The free tier will spin down after 15 minutes of inactivity
+- First request after spin-down may be slow
+- All environment variables are encrypted in Render
+- Keep your Render account credentials secure